mbrevda/react-image/README.md

 The `<img>` will now be contained by the `div` with class `foo` which can be targeted via css.
 A crude example of a transition using [ReactCSSTransitionReplace](https://github.com/marnusw/react-css-transition-replace) can be [found here](https://github.com/mbrevda/react-image/tree/master/site).
 Error reporting (i.e. logging images that loaded ok or failed to load) can be accomplished with `container`, too.
 A sample implementation can be [found here](https://github.com/mbrevda/react-image/pull/192#issuecomment-384340042).

+By default, the loader and unloader components will also be wrapped by the `container` component.
+These can be set independently by passing a container via `loaderContainer` or `unloaderContainer`.
+To disable the loader or unloader from being wrapped, pass a noop to `loaderContainer` or `unloaderContainer` (like `unloaderContainer={img => img}`).

 Recipes